In English translations of Psalm 51 the word contrite is often used, for example as here in the NRSV:

 The phrase ‘cut to the heart’ was translated from the Greek into Latin as compuncti sunt corde.
 In later medieval theology the term become very popular as an experience of the piercing of the heart.
 This is watered down in modern English parlance as the derivative notion of the pricking of one’s conscience.
 In the Middle Ages both the terms contrition and compunction became central to personal faith.
 This became centred on Psalm 51.
 We have already seen that it mentions contrition (broken-heartedness) so where does compunction come in?

 In brief, Psalm 51 has a heading which mentions the terrible story of how King David committed both adultery and murder.
-When this heading is taken as a lens with rich to read Psalm 51 then the importance of David’s contrition becomes even more apparent.
+When this heading is taken as a lens with which to read Psalm 51 then the importance of David’s contrition becomes even more apparent.
 In the Middle Ages, David through the Psalms which are traditionally attributed to him, became a model of penitence and an exemplar of contrition.
 This became a lens through which all seven of the penitential psalms were read at this time.
 In Psalm 32:4 the Latin translation has a phrase:

 Conversus sum in aerumna mea dum configitur mihi spina.